cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 .. _Fig 2.17:
 .. figure:: ../figures/DigitalInput.*

-   The digital inputs Trigger, GATE,
+   The digital inputs TDC0, TDC1, TDC2, TDC4, FPGA0, and FPGA1
-   BUS0, BUS1, BUS2 and BUS3 have simpler trigger units.
+   have simpler trigger units.

-.. .. _Fig 2.18:
-.. .. figure:: ../figures/ExtensionBlock.*

-..
-The extension block combines signals from
-..    the optional extension board and the sync cable.

 .. _fig triggermatrix:
 .. figure:: ../figures/triggermatrix.*

-   Trigger Matrix: The trigger signals of each ADC channel, the trigger input, the GATE input or the sync cable can be combined to create a trigger input for each trigger block.
-The four gate signals can be used to suppress triggers during certain time frames.
+   Trigger Matrix.
+The eight trigger signals from the four analog channels and the trigger signals from the six digital channels (four TDC channels, FPGA0, FPGA1) can be combined to create a trigger input for each *trigger block*.
+   Additionally, four *gate signals* can be used to suppress trigger during configurable time frames.

 .. _gating trigger events: